eyatzeck/sc-homework/Careers/Speeches.md

 - What is your "Unique Selling Proposition" or what makes you difference from the competition?
 - Close with a strong "Call to Action"!

 Hi, I'm Elena.
 I'm a seasoned business intelligence specialist with a knack for turning data into actionable insights.
 I excel at finding, extracting, wrangling, analyzing, and visualizing complex datasets to drive model development and informed decision-making--these might be applied to building KPIs and OKRs, for example, or for prioritizing a technology product backlog.
-I'm interested that your organization is "doing something--fill in as appropriate", and I would love more to be part of that.
+I'm interested that your organization is "doing something--fill in as appropriate", and I would love to be part of that because xyz."
+Can you tell me how this role fits into that mission.

 <br>